 If you are stopped by police, especially driving a UK car, you are likely to be treated with polite respect and you may not be asked to produce much documentation, but this will depend on the mood of the policeman and where you live.
 In the north, for example, the police stop very few UK cars, so these are often dealt with as tourists, but in the Algarve, the police often do sweeps looking for cars owned by residents who do not properly import them.

-This is a common question, particularly for British expats seeking to move to the country.
-You can’t keep your UK car in Portugal for more than 183 days in any year.
+Speaking of importing vehicles, you should be aware that you can’t keep your UK car in Portugal for more than 183 days in any year.
 Some people mistakenly think the 183 days is consecutive, but it is actually a total number of days - so you can’t keep leaving and coming back if your total days in Portugal tops that figure.

 Before you bring your car to Portugal, check your insurance, because you will most probably need to pay for additional European cover, if you don’t already have that, as well as breakdown cover for the period of your trip.
 You can get separate insurance in Portugal for a UK vehicle.
 Ibex Insurance, based in Gibraltar, covers Spain and Portugal for UK vehicles at competitive rates.